CharlesRethman/HEA-Analysis-NA-2016/README.md

 * `./prices`: data (mostly sourced from the NSA) and analysis of price time series for forecasting price problem specs.

 For instructions on how to use GitHub and Git with these spreadsheets, see `INSTRUCTIONS.md`.

+Please also see `lz_names_codes.md` for a discussion on the livelihood zones names and codes.